 3. ‘Doorva’ a journal devoted to the publication of contemporary creative Sanskrit writings.

 Various competition have been started in order to connect youths with the different initiatives organized by Kalidasa Sanskrit Akademi.

 Best Creation Awards (Shrestha Kruti Puruskar)

-In order to inspire the creation in Sanskrit language cultural department through Kalidasa Sanskrit Academy (Formerly known as M.P.
-Sanskrit Academy) has instituted one all India and three state awards to honour best creation of Sanskrit language.
+In order to inspire the creation in Sanskrit language cultural department through Kalidasa Sanskrit Akademi (Formerly known as M.P.
+Sanskrit Akademi) has instituted one all India and three state awards to honour best creation of Sanskrit language.
 An all India Kalidasa Award is given to a Sanskrit creation, an inscription and Rs.
 51,000 in cash is given to the author.
 State level Rajshekhar award is given to the Sankrit Creation of traditional discipline, the award consists of an inscription and Rs.
 21,000 in cash.
 In the field of traditional knowledge state level Vyas Award is given to an author for edited work or for a Hindi to Sanskrit or Sanskrit to Hindi translation of a classical or literary work, the Vyas award consists of an inscription and Rs.
 21,000 in cash.
 In this series a state level Bhoj Award is given to critical work in Sanskrit or critical work of Sanskrit creation in Hindi, and inscription and Rs.
 21,000 in cash is given under Bhoj Award.

 - Establishment of an Art Gallery.

 - Organization of spoken Sanskrit camps in different districts of MP.

 The immortal works of Great Poet Kalidasa are being published.

 The drama of Kalidasa will also be published in the regional language i.e. Malvi.